test1477/dfdfd/docker_image_jason.fast.md

-Certainly!
-Here's a full script that incorporates the logic to retrieve the EON_ID based on the Docker image push process you described.
-This script will attempt to fetch the EON_ID from the build info associated with each artifact:
+Here's an updated version of the script that incorporates the current logic for retrieving the EON_ID:

 ```python
 import requests